-With your consent, a member of the research team will review your medical records to collect information about your early life development, your diagnosis, and the symptoms you have experienced.
-We may ask you some questions about our medical history if we cannot access your records directly.
+With your consent, a member of the research team will review your child's medical records to collect information about their early life development, their diagnosis, and the symptoms they have experienced.
+We may ask you some questions about your child's medical history if we cannot access their records directly.